martinjohndyer/FAIR_Code_design/episodes/Writing_clean_code.md

 - Error Detection: Identifies syntax errors, undefined variables, and other potential bugs.
 Detects issues such as using undefined variables, unnecessary imports, and more.

-- Coding Standard Enforcement: Checks the code against PEP 8 (Python Enhancement Proposal 8), the widely accepted style guide for Python code.
+- Coding Standard Enforcement: Checks the code against PEP 8.
 Flags violations such as incorrect indentation, naming conventions, and line length.

 - Code Quality Metrics: Provides a detailed report with metrics like code complexity, number of lines, and number of classes.
 Offers a score that reflects the overall quality of the code.